joseterrera/capstone-proect-version-2/README.md

+## Find New Music

+### What does this app do?

+This app uses Spotify's api and enables you to search for artists and playlists.
+The goal is to find new music using spotify’s api.

-This repository is an application where users can register/login, access a private profile page where they can search songs from Spotify and add them to their playlist.
-They are able to create playlists, delete them, edit them.
-Users are able to add new songs, and deleting them as well.
+It allows user to sign up/login and log out.
+Each user will have a profile page where they can add playlists, edit them, delete them.
+To each playlist, they can add songs, and delete those songs.

+### Resources

+This app is built using Flask to build the routes, and postgres to build tables.

 To use the spotify api, I found this [tutorial](https://www.youtube.com/watch?v=xdq6Gz33khQ) most useful.
 They use Jupyter, and on this app, I adapt their setup to this flask app.
 When setting up this app, you would need to add a file api.py with your spotify client_id and client_secret.

+### To install this project

 ### Set up Virtual Environment